What can I claim if I am too sick to work?

 Who can claim Statutory Sick Pay?

 If you are an employee (including agency workers) you might be eligible for Statutory Sick Pay (SSP) for the first 28 weeks that you are ill.
-To qualify for SSP you must earn an average of £123 a week (April 2024/25) and have been off work for at least 4 days in a row (including non-working days).
-SSP is £116.75 a week (April 2024/25) and is paid from day 4 of your sickness.
+Prior to 6 April 2026 to qualify for SSP you must earn an average of £125 a week (April 2025/26) and have been off work for at least 4 days in a row (including non-working days).
+From 6 April 2026 you will qualify for SSP regardless of how much you earn (including if you earn less than £125 a week) and will be eligible from the first day of your sickness.
+SSP is paid at a flat rate of £123.25 a week (April 2026/27) or 80% of your normal weekly earnings, whichever is lower, and is paid from day 1 of your sickness.

 Periods of illness separated by 8 weeks or less can be linked.
 This means if you had a period of sickness where you qualified for SSP less than 8 weeks ago, and you are sick again, you would not have to wait another 3 days in the second period of sickness to get SSP.